2called-chaos/mcl/Readme.md

 - Bridges (e.g. Twitter, IRC)
 - Notifications (e.g. server overloaded, server restart, version update, etc.)
 - Games (Mr. X)
+- Worldsettings (apply server properties / gamerules per world by using a text config)

+## Why is this useful?
+Normal modifications usually break on new releases and/or don't get updates for snapshot versions.
+Most other wrappers work by intercepting network data packets but this also tends to break sooner or later when things change.
+MCL on the other hand just parses console output and responds with commands.
+Unless the log output changes (which happened only once in Minecraft history as far as I know) or commands get removed MCL will continue to work.
+The drawback is obviously that MCL is much more limited.

+In addition, Ruby makes it really easy to communicate and work with external services and that's where I see it's strengths and uses.
+Things which require really fast ticking checks are overkill for MCLs model.

+## Legal
+* © 2014, Sven Pachnit (www.bmonkeys.net)
+* MCL is licensed under the MIT license.
+* MCL is **not** affiliated with Mojang.
+* If you use MCL you also agree to the [Minecraft EULA](https://account.mojang.com/documents/minecraft_eula).
+* "Minecraft" is a trademark of Notch Development AB/Mojang.
+All rights belong to their respective owners.

 ## Contributing
   Contributions are very welcome!
 Either report errors, bugs and propose features or directly submit code: